NCAR/ncar-neon-books/quick_start_docker_part2.md

 ## 4. Run & connect to CESM-Lab container

 To access CESM-Lab, you need to first run or launch the container and then connect to it.

-The next steps launch the container (4a) and then ‘forwards’ a web browser to it (4b), with descriptions included below the commands to help understand what it is doing.
+The next steps launch the container (4.1) and then ‘forwards’ a web browser to it (4.2), with descriptions included below the commands to help understand what it is doing.
 Note that this step uses the command line to run the container (recommended).

-If you prefer to use the GUI interface within the Docker App, see the alternate instructions below (Alt 4a).
+If you prefer to use the GUI interface within the Docker App, see the alternate instructions on [this tutorial](https://drive.google.com/file/d/1Zs_SrlpGVlS3KHvFDUVyCGPXOfKgG4_c/view).

 There are two options for running the container.